nierdz/wordpress-opcache-plugin/flush-opcache/readme.txt

 == Description ==

 This extension adds a button in your admin area to flush OPcache easily.
+If this is a multisite installation, it only shows up in network admin dashboard.
 You also have a submenu page with all statistics about OPcache.
 There is an option to automatically flush OPcache when a WordPress or plugin update occurred, you can enable or disable it.
-The statistics tabs relies on https://github.com/rlerdorf/opcache-status If you want to add a translation in your own language, you can use flush-opcache.pot located in lang folder and send me by email.
+The statistics tabs relies on https://github.com/rlerdorf/opcache-status If you want to add a translation in your own language, you can use flush-opcache.pot located in languages folder and send me by email.

 == Installation ==